HackYourFuture/React/week3/LESSONPLAN.md

 _Explain the following example: [Basic Example](https://reacttraining.com/react-router/web/example/basic)_

-_Exercise: help students recreate the Basic Example (without looking at the code)_
+_Exercise: help trainees recreate the Basic Example (without looking at the code)_

-## Build with students
+## Build with trainees

-To illustrate the workings of React-Router build the following small app with the students.
+To illustrate the workings of React-Router build the following small app with the trainees.

 - [Basic Router](../../examples/router-example)